Sonic the Hedgehog 2: Completion

 Sonic 2 did not become playable from start to finish until the last 48 hours of development, in September 1992.
 The team planned to use a 4MiB cartridge, the same cartridge size as the first game, but STI ran out of space towards the end of development.
 To make sure the game would be finished in time for Thanksgiving, Yoshii went to the Japanese side of Sega for help.
 Managing director Daizaburou Sakurai contacted Sega Enterprises president Hayao Nakayama, who allowed the team to double the ROM size to avoid a delay.
 In total, over 100 people worked on Sonic 2 and the main team comprised 20 developers.
 The development schedule was shorter than the first game's, and Yasuhara said STI worked under a lot of pressure due to Sega's competition with Nintendo.

 Yoshii said that Sonic 2 would not have been ready for release without Sega of America's bug-checking process.
 STI videotaped testers' gameplay so the developers could easily locate bugs.
 Around 50 developers worked as bug checkers, and the process took two to three weeks.
 Yoshii felt that despite the staff conflicts, the bug-checking made developing Sonic 2 in the US worth it, as Sega of America's process was much more thorough than the one in Japan.
+One of the bug testers was Takashi Iizuka, who undertook the work as part of his new employee training.
 When Sonic 2 was shipped to Japan for production, copies of the source code were sent on separate planes to ensure that the game would arrive in case of an accident.
 On the day the code shipped, the STI staff gathered in the warehouse and celebrated with a Sonic-themed cake.